hashgraph/hedera-mirror-node/docs/design/nft.md

 ## Goals

-- Support whole and singleton NFTs
+- Support whole, singleton, and fractional NFTs
 - Ingest NFT transactions and persist to the database
 - Expose NFT info and transfers via REST APIs
 - Monitor NFTs

 ## Non Goals

-- Support fractional and hybrid NFTs (NFTs with a fungible child token to represent a fungible component)
+- Support hybrid NFTs (NFTs with a fungible child token to represent a fungible component)
 - Provide an NFT gRPC API

 ## Architecture